 Originally from the San Francisco Bay area, Emily has spent nine years at the International House of Prayer, mostly on the NightWatch.
 When Emily heard about the Fire in the Night internship, she jumped at the opportunity, because she had already been spending time on her own praying at night.
 “After the internship was over it was clear to me that this is what I wanted to do long-term.”
 She has appeared on both of Clay Edwards’ albums and on a project by Jonathan Baldwin.
 Emily and her husband, Carl, recently welcomed their first child, Bella.

 From Southfield, Michigan, Sarah Edwards was an integral part of the NightWatch team at the International House of Prayer from January of 2003 until spring 2012.
-She loved being part of the team of people who minister to the Lord in the night hours, but needed to change to a day schedule in this season of her life.
+She loved being part of the team of people who minister to the Lord in the night hours, but needed to change to a day schedule in this season of her life as a mother of young children.
 Sarah’s song “Dark but Lovely” on the Forerunner Music album Constant has become a prayer room standard.